xvnpw/xvnpw.github.io/content/posts/fabric_design_documents.md

 [...]
 ```

-👁 hallucination: it's not mention that API Gateway do some sort if authorization of access control.
-In contrary, it's mention that access control is performed by backend.
+👁 hallucination: it's not mentioned that the API Gateway does some sort of authorization or access control.
+In contrast, it's mentioned that access control is performed by the backend.

 > 3. Security Architecture
 >
 > **Current security mechanisms**:
 >
 > **Authorization**: API Gateway utilizes ACL rules to allow or deny actions.

-One more time we got hallucinations, but as previously - it's expected.
-Apart from that, current LLMs put high emphasis on data encryption at rest.
-From AppSec/CloudSec perspective it's easy to turn it on and usually not being so much considered during design review.
-Nevertheless, we can find interesting points to make design better.
+Once more, we encounter hallucinations.
+Apart from that, current LLMs put a high emphasis on data encryption at rest.
+From an AppSec/CloudSec perspective, it's easy to turn it on and usually not considered much during design review.
+Nevertheless, we can find interesting points to make the design better.

 ## `refine_design_document`

-`refine_design_document` ([source](https://github.com/danielmiessler/fabric/blob/5373345a3cc77c7dacee78ea2139e303a3389166/patterns/refine_design_document/system.md)) - if we already have design document and its review, we can try with yet another prompt that will take those and refine design document so it will be align with review.
+`refine_design_document` ([source](https://github.com/danielmiessler/fabric/blob/5373345a3cc77c7dacee78ea2139e303a3389166/patterns/refine_design_document/system.md)) - if we already have a design document and its review, we can try another prompt that will take those and refine the design document so it aligns with the review.

 Usage: